“With the help of these fishers, Pedro Bank will not be a basket case but rather a basket of plenty.”

 Known as “Jamaica’s Wild West” or “the Republic of Pedro,” the Pedro Bank is literally a frontier outpost roughly 50 miles south of mainland Jamaica.
 Politically, the area is another world, with a law unto itself.

 There is no fresh water, except for that which is brought by boat or any rainwater one is lucky enough to catch.
 There is hardly any shade save a few coconut trees and the community’s houses are zinc and cardboard shacks.
 There are no toilet facilities and sanitation is poor.

-So we take out an old white sheet and string it across a building in the dark of the night.
-Recollections from the film Cinema Paradiso and the outdoor village cinema; people gathered round, sitting on the ground, on a bucket, a fishpot, whatever is there.
-We play a 15-minute documentary about fish spawning in Belize.
+Heart in mouth, I garnered my courage for the first meeting with them.
+We got a good turnout, maybe 70-80 people.
+But the crowd was defensive, distrustful, quiet.
+So we tried a different approach, armed with an old white sheet strung across a building in the dark of the night—reminiscent of the film Cinema Paradiso and the outdoor village cinema.
+People gathered round, sitting on the ground, on buckets, fishpots or whatever was handy.
+We played a 15-minute documentary about fish spawning in Belize.

 As he landed in Jamaica, he came off the plane and called me.
-“Nathalie you should have seen the fish!
+“Nathalie, you should have seen the fish!
 The size!
 The numbers!
 We have to do something on Pedro!
 We need a marine park!”

-It is this which gives me great hope.
+It is this that gives me great hope.
 And little bit by little bit, with the experience and the help of these fisher colleagues and others, I am convinced that Pedro Bank will not be a basket case but rather a basket of plenty for future generations.